On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: Introduction

 In light of the preceding discussion one may ask whether the approximate calculation of basic aspects of $\pi(\cdot|Z^{(N)})$ -- such as its mean vector (expected value), real-valued functionals $\int_{\mathbb R^D} H(\theta) \pi(\theta|Z^{(N)})d\theta$, or mode -- is feasible at a computational cost which grows at most \textit{polynomially in} $D,N$ and the desired (inverse) precision level.
+While answering this question in the affirmative may not directly identify a practical algorithm, it clarifies a fundamental aspect of the computational complexity of the problem at hand.
 Very few rigorous results providing even just partial such guarantees appear to be available.
 The notable exception Hairer, Stuart and Vollmer \cite{HSV14} along with some other important references will be discussed below.

 Let us describe the scope of the methods to be developed in this article in the problem of approximate computation of the high-dimensional \textit{posterior mean vector} in the PDE model (\ref{thecat}) with the Schr\"odinger equation.
 We will require mild regularity assumptions on $D, \Pi$ and on the ground truth $\theta_0$ generating the data (\ref{eq:data:intro}) -- full details can be found in Section \ref{sec:schrres}.
 If $\Pi$ is a $D$-dimensional Gaussian process prior with covariance equal to a rescaled inverse Laplacian raised to some large enough power $\alpha \in \mathbb N$, if the model dimension grows at most as $D\lesssim N^{d/(2\alpha+d)}$, and if $\theta_0$ is sufficiently well-approximated by its `discretisation' in $\R^D$ (see (\ref{dimbias})), we obtain the following main result.